A Thought Experiment

 What Would Happen Now?

 The first thing to observe is that small divergences would potentially amplify.
-Even two people who would, without this assumption, completely agree on what's A and what's B, would, if they somehow came to diverge in what they had in their personal stocks (a 'mistake'?), disagree on new patterns dependent on their divergent stored patterns, and this disagreement would propagate and grow.
+Even two people who would, without this assumption, almost completely agree on what's A and what's B, would, if they by chance came to diverge in what they had in their personal stocks, disagree on new patterns dependent on their divergent stored patterns, and this disagreement would potentially propagate and grow.

-The second thing to notice is that agreement would be valuable.
-My chances of getting a shiver from one of your offered patterns will be importantly greater if you and I agree than if we are widely divergent, and vice-versa.
+The second thing to notice is that cajoling others to change their patterns to align with yours would become not just possible but desirable.
+My chances of getting a shiver from one of your offered patterns will be importantly greater if you and I broadly agree than if we are widely divergent, and vice-versa.
+Moreover, you will, in your exchanges with others, be a more effective proxy for me both in getting patterns I will value when relayed in future exchanges between us, and in disseminating my patterns to the wider community.
+And vice-versa.
 Shiver-worthy pattern discovery would come to be a collective undertaking, one whose productivity would be directly dependent on people being aligned in their personal stocks of patterns.

 The Point

-The people in this scenario would naturally compile a kind of shared catalogue of pleasurable patterns, and would, upon finding a new personally pleasurable one, strive to have it included in the catalogue.
-Having my patterns in the catalogue would mean that others would pull in the same direction as me, and increase the chances of my getting more shivers down the road.
-Having it excluded would mean either that I would have to put in the work to tweak my own stock, to come to see this as not really an A, or just to resign myself to missing out on all the pleasure to be got from the eventually accumulating divergent stock of patterns in the catalogue which I would disagree with.
+The people in this scenario would naturally compile a kind of shared catalogue of agreed pleasurable patterns, and would, upon individually finding a new personally pleasurable one, strive to have it included in the catalogue.
+Having my patterns in the catalogue would mean that others would pull in the same direction as I, and so increase the chances of my getting more shivers down the road.
+Having it excluded would mean either that I would have to put in the work to tweak my own stock, to come to see it as not really an A, or just to resign myself to missing out on all the pleasure to be got from the eventually accumulating, divergent stock of patterns in the catalogue with which I would disagree.
 If you disagree with me about some new pattern, I would struggle with you to try to convince you that you are wrong and I am right, about the worthiness of this pattern for inclusion.

 In short, people would naturally cooperate to accumulate a shared catalogue of patterns which would redound to the personal benefit of them all, but they would also compete to get their own patterns in the catalogue, where there's divergence.